realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

 ### Developer Experience
 - Architected by layer, and each layer is grouped by feature
 - Allows convenient and easy to comprehend navigation of the code.
-- Built to test from start!
+- Built to test from start to finish, with no external dependencies.
 - Everything is fake-able (mock-able) and isolated for ease and speed of testing.

 ## Code Style